mn-mde-edfi/MDE-EdFi-Documentation/2023-24 MDE Ed-Fi Documentation/ssa_construction_for_multiple_ee.md

 # Guidance on Constructing a Single SSA for Multiple Early Education Program Associations
+**NOTE: as of 2023-06-26, this guidance should be considered DRAFT ONLY.
+MDE teams are working to ensure it meets our essential requirements.**

 During a certification call for school year 2023-24, a vendor asked for guidance on how to construct a single Student School Association (SSA) to send to Ed-Fi if a student has multiple early education program associations (SEEPAs), in particular if the begin/end dates on the program associations do not precisely match one another.
 This document attempts to provide that guidance.
 Depending on  individual SIS entry screens, this guidance may or not be useful to specific vendors.

 Please note that MDE will only use the begin and end date elements on the SEEPA records to "translate" the data into appropriate MDE-required data systems, such as MARSS; the only true requirement for the SSA is to associate the student with a school, in the grade that reflects their enrollment within that school. **(KEEP THIS PARAGRAPH?
 Is it accurate?
 Is it necessary?)**